HCL-TECH-SOFTWARE/Domino-rest-api/docs/topicguides/architecture.md

 ### Implication

 OpenAPI allows for [contract-first-design](https://en.wikipedia.org/wiki/Design_by_contract) with well defined and documented APIs.
-We are not limited by CRUD operation considerations and OpenAPI offers higher function calls (like accepting meetings, sending emails and more).
+We're not limited by CRUD operation considerations and OpenAPI offers higher function calls (like accepting meetings, sending emails and more).
 In one Domino REST API instance, we can load different API definitions, which can then be used for versioning and for add-on APIs like Admin or Quattro.

 We use the OpenAPI specified _OperationId_ to identify what EventBus routes and processing classes to use.
 When Domino REST API starts, it checks for the availability of operation classes matching each _OperationId_.
 In info API, where the information about the configuration is available, Domino REST API specifies which classes have been identified and loaded and gives error messages on startup console for missing classes.